atyadav/talking-ganesha/README.md

 # talking-ganesha
 This project is about using Raspberry pi with USB microphone and Speaker for interactive answering machine.
 We are calling it Talking Ganesha.
+In Hindu Culture , God Ganesha is called as God of Knowledge.
+We have created this project just to create Talking Ganesha in Ganesh Festival.
+We have used Google Speech API for coverting speech to text, WolfarmAlpha API for asnwering questions and then eSpeak to answer the answer return by WolframAlpha.